shiroyama/cuckoo/README.md

 ### Create Delegation Template

-Say you have an interface `Greeter` and its implementation class `EnglishCreeter` like below,
+Say you have an interface `Greeter` and its implementation class `EnglishGreeter` like below,

 ```java
 public interface Greeter {